SandroEph/abrecommenders/README.md

 Design and deploy an A/B test experiment evaluating and comparing the online performance of two different recommender systems.
 #### Secondary objectives :
-* Design and train a recommender system model
+* Train recommender systems
 * Develop and deploy a proof of concept product website to run the experiment
 * Automate the A/B testing experiment for testing purposes

-## Business Case
+## Example Business Case

 Funflix, a movie streaming platform, wants to improve its recommendation engine.
-The current model used in production was trained on older user data and has a current click-through rate of 7% (called the baseline CTR).
-The Funflix data science team wants to try developing a newer recommender system, then testing whether it will improve click-through rate and give more relevant recommendations.
+The model currently used in production has a click-through rate of 7% (called the baseline CTR).
+The Funflix data science team has developed a newer recommender system, that supposedly recommends more relevant movies, and wants to test if it improves user recommendation click-through rate.

 ## System design

+The MovieLens 25M dataset will first be used to train two recommender systems, the baseline model and the supposedly new model.
 Recommendations prediction request from user traffic will be routed randomly to one of the two recommender systems and recommendations will be shown on the website.
 If the user clicks on one of the recommendations, the click will be collected and stored to evaluate possible statistically significant change in click-through rate.

 ![System diagram](./ressources/system_diagram.png)

-Seldon Core will be used to deploy the two recommender systems.
+Kubernetes and Seldon Core will be used to deploy the two recommender systems.
 It will make this A/B testing experiment easier as it will provide a unified endpoint to query for recommendations, taking care of the random routing and even feedback and evaluation loop by collecting custom metrics such as in this case the click-through rate through a special feedback endpoint.
 It also integrates well with Prometheus and Grafana and that will allow us to monitor the experiment's results.

+Flask will be used to build a mock website in order to test the implementation and run the mock A/B test experiment and selenium will be used to simulate user traffic and interaction on this website.

-One ida to improve this overall system would be to also implement periodical online re-training so that the model would take into consideration possible new user interactions with movies.
-This improvement brings alone its fair share of new problems (eg. long and costly retraining, A/B testing statistics) so we'll leave it to maybe another project !
+One ida to improve this overall system would be to also implement periodical online re-training so that the model would take into consideration new user interactions with movies.
+This improvement brings alone its fair share of new problems (eg. long and costly retraining, adapting the A/B testing statistics) so we will focus here on the deployment and serving of the models and the A/B test experiment.

+## Project steps

+1. Train the two compared recommender systems (baseline and new)
+2. Design the A/B experiment
+3. Deploy and serve the two models, configure deployment
+4. Test deployment and serving
+5. Develop the mock website
+6. Automate user traffic and interaction
+7. Explore and interpret the A/B experiment results

 ## Tools and packages